susheelsk/bokwas-client/README.md

 Installation

 The downloads section will have the latest binaries of the Bokwas client.
 Please install the appropriate binary.
-If there is none there, it probably means that we haven't made anything yet.
+If there is/are none there, it probably means that we haven't made anything yet.

 Setting Code On Your Machine